 - From Farm to Fork: A Guide to Building North Carolina's Sustainable Local Food Economy.
 Center for Environmental Farming Systems, 2010.

-Chapter 5 – Access to Healthy Food includes content on local food and related topics. - Health Impact Assessment Tool
+- Guidebook on Local Planning for Healthy Communities NC Department of Commerce, Division of Community Assistance, 2013 Chapter 5 - Access to Healthy Food includes content on local food and related topics.

-Developed by Eat Smart Move More NC, “Health Impact Assessment is a process used to identify how a project, policy or program might influence health.” - UNC-School of Government has resources related to local government and local food.
-Search the linked site for “local food.”
+- Health Impact Assessment Tool Developed by Eat Smart Move More NC, "Health Impact Assessment is a process used to identify how a project, policy or program might influence health."

-- Local & Regional Food Councils
+- Local & Regional Food Councils Article on Local Food Policy Councils as Community Development Strategy

-Toolkit developed by Eat Smart, Move More North Carolina to support communities planning around health and community food systems. - Moving Beyond Hunger: A Comprehensive Food Security Plan and Action Manual for Wake County.
+- Moving Beyond Hunger: A Comprehensive Food Security Plan and Action Manual for Wake County.
 A county-level plan to address community food security.
 Summer 2017.

 Other Planning Related Resources